MajaK02/Discover_Polska/README.md

 - After the first deployment you will see a message saying "your app was successfully deployed" and there will be a "view" button to take you to your deployed application.

 ### PostgreSQL Database
-This project utilised a Code Institute PostgreSQL Database (this is available only to CI students).
+This project utilised a [PostgreSQL database from Code Institute](https://dbs.ci-dbs.net/ "link to postgresql from code institute") (this is available only to CI students).
 CI students have a maximum limit of 8 databases and which are subject to deletion after 18 months.

 To obtain this PostgreSQL database, the following steps were required:
 - Sign-in to the CI LMS using the student email address.